 California’s busy highways tempt thousands of drivers every year to opt for a motorcycle to navigate the troublesome traffic jams.
 However, motorcycles pose safety risks to riders.

-If you suffered injuries in a California motorcycle accident, contact the Law Office of Chuck Geerhart today to discuss your case.
+If you suffered injuries in a motorcycle accident in California, contact the Law Office of Chuck Geerhart today to discuss your case.

 California’s Motorcycle Laws